Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > change.
 Also identify any dependencies the project has on external factors, such as software components that you
 > intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and
 > scope document or the project plan).

+I plan to depend on a number of things to allow for cross development and cross compatibility.
+Firstly, I use CMake for building for the engine through CLion's build tools.
+I use GLFW to support cross-platform windows.
+Additionally, I use OpenGL for cross-platform rendering.
+In the future, I plan to support platform dependent components like Metal, DX11, and DX12 for rendering and Win32 and Cocoa for the window system.

 ## External Interface Requirements